 Difficult to believe but that’s true.
 Even a dot ball is considered difficult to obtain, playing a maiden super overcomes as a complete surprise.
 West Indies spinner Sunil Narine became the first bowler to bowl a maiden in a super over.
 In the 2014 edition, Red Steel and Guyana Amazon Warriors both finished at 118/8 and 118/9 respectively in 20 overs. (in the Caribbean Premier League) and a super over was arranged to decide on the winner of the match.

 Such situations arise only once in a blue moon.
 Generally, this never again repeats, at least in the near future.

 19 wickets in a Test Match

 Surprising but true.
 English cricketer Jim Laker picked up 19 wickets in a single test match against Australia in 1956.
 It was an incredible achievement by the bowler who bowled 68 overs in the game while only conceding 90 runs.
-The record even after so many years, acquires the top place whenever the highest wickets taken by a cricketer in a test match are talked about.
+The record still holds true after so many years.
+It acquires the top place whenever the highest wickets taken by a cricketer in a test match are talked about.
 Though in 2018, Yasir Shah picked 14 wickets, still the record set by Laker is as is and is believed to remain so forever.

 200 Test Matches

 With young players showing more interest in the shortest format of the sport, IPLs seem to be preferred more over Ranji Trophy or first-class cricket.
 However, nothing beats the longest format of the sport, and many find test matches to be the best form of the game.
 And when test matches are talked about, it is tough to forget Master Blaster Sachin Tendulkar’s record as he played 200 test matches in his 24-year career.
 It is only after him that Ricky Ponting’s 168 matches enter the list.